3oFiz4/cli-interval-timer/README.md

 # cli-interval-timer
 A simple Command Line interval timer.
 Made it in like a hour.
+I made it this to help me with my meditaiton, because sometimes I only brought laptop.
+Lol.
 ---
 ![cmd_BRNOiYN3EH](https://github.com/user-attachments/assets/eba68322-4351-4580-8d8c-0b9e113ceb38)
 ---